Hero Mobile

 Hertfordshire's Economic Strategy

-Hertfordshire Futures is developing a new Economic Strategy for the county for the next 10 years and beyond.
-This will build on the past legacy of success and plan ahead for another decade of growth.
-The strategy is the next stage in a journey which places residents and businesses at the heart of plans to build a resilient and productive economy which is also more inclusive and sustainable.
+Hertfordshire Futures is creating a new Economic Strategy for the county for the next 10 years and beyond.
+This will build on the past legacy of success and plan ahead for the next decade of growth.
+For the strategy to be successful, we want to ensure it is representative of local views.
+We are placing residents and businesses at the heart of plans to build a more inclusive and sustainable economy in collaboration with a diverse range of stakeholders.

 Background